userdw/Internet_of_Things_Maker_Kit/08_Temperature_and_Humidity_Measurement/README.md

 # [ENGLISH] Project 8: Temperature and Humidity Measurement
 This project is aimed to give you a simple example about how to use microcontroller as the main processor of weather station.
 In this project we will monitor the ambient temperature of a room.
-The system in this project will utilize the Temperature & Humidity and display it to serial monitor from Arduino IDE.
+The system in this project will utilize the Temp & Humidity Sensor and display it to serial monitor from Arduino IDE.

 <img src="/images/08_temperature_humidity_measurement.png" height="400">